LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Designing

 \paragraph{Full-Rank Quasi-Hyperbolic Momenta.} We posit that applying quasi-hyperbolic momentum terms to \methodglobal will bypass this aforementioned pathology by injecting a full-rank signal into the pseudo-gradient update, in addition to improving performance \citep{iacob2025mtdaomultitimescaledistributedadaptive}.
 In low-rank optimizers, quasi-hyperbolic momentum terms can be applied in one of two forms, where $\mu(z) = \frac{1}{r}\sum_{i=1}^rz_i$:

 In its low-rank form, the quasi-hyperbolic moment is constrained to the same low-rank basis of the global projection matrix.
 However, by applying the gradient signal following the up-projection, scaled based on the second momentum, a full-rank signal is injected into the pseudo-gradient.
-This guarantees that the aggregated pseudo-gradient has full rank, \emph{enabling complete subspace exploration}.
+Mathematically, this prevents the aggregated pseudo-gradient from remaining trapped within a fixed rank-$r$ subspace; instead, it recovers the full-rank representation given a sufficient number of workers ($M \times r \geq \min(p,q)$, assuming $r$ is the rank of the pseudogradient).
+Consequently, this enables the optimization procedure to temporally aggregate these rank-$(M \times r)$ subspaces, \emph{enabling eventual complete subspace exploration} in the spirit of GaLore \citep{zhao_galore_2024}.

+Furthermore, we note that the addition of the quasi-hyperbolic momentum term serves a dual purpose in \method.
+As mentioned above, its primary benefit is that it enables full-subspace exploration.
+A secondary advantage is that it allows the momentum half-lives to safely match their synchronization intervals, consistent with \citet{iacob2025mtdaomultitimescaledistributedadaptive}.

 \paragraph{Additional Considerations.} Following \citet{LDAdam_Robert_2023}, we always rotate momenta following the computation of a new projection matrix to ensure that momentum updates are always accumulated on the same subspace.
 Additionally, we use error-feedback locally, similar to \citet{LDAdam_Robert_2023,seide20141}, to improve the performance of the local optimization procedure.
 We provide an ablation for both of these aspects in \cref{fig:rotate_moments_ablation,fig:error_feedback ablation}, respectively.
 We discuss the limitations of our approach in \cref{app:limitations}.